top of page

 The deal having been made, all that remained now was for Congress to cast the votes.
 On June 29 Senators Dalton and Strong changed positions and thereby killed a last-ditch effort to keep the temporary capital in New York City.
 Two days later the Senate passed the bill putting the temporary capital in Philadelphia and the permanent capital on the Potomac.
 On July 9 the House approved the Senate bill.

-On July 14 the Senate amended the House's Funding Bill by reinserting a provision for assumption and by changing the interest rates (in order to be in compliance with a revised set of formulas worked out by Hamilton and Robert Morris).
+On July 14 the Senate amended the House's Funding Bill by reinserting a provision for Assumption and by changing the interest rates (in order to be in compliance with a revised set of formulas worked out by Hamilton and Robert Morris).
 On July 22 the House took up the Senate's amendments.
 Two days later the votes were cast.
 Various shifts had assumption advocates outnumbered 29 to 33, but on July 24, four Representatives switched votes (with some arm-twisting by Jefferson and Madison) and the measure carried.
 By July 29, all differences between the House and the Senate bills had been worked out.
 Having passed Congress, the final bill went to the President for his signature.

 Four separate statutes were passed giving life to the proposals Hamilton advocated in “The Report on Public Credit.”
 One was a Congressional Act for the settlement of state accounts.
 Another was the Funding and Assumption Act, which provided refinancing and servicing all domestic debts and authorizing a new European loan of $12 million to consolidate and refinance the foreign debt.
 A third statute provided for the establishment of a Sinking Fund, to insure the public debt was paid off within the prescribed period of 20 years.
 The fourth act increased and revised import duties along the lines Hamilton had proposed.